 - Commuter Rewards – a program from the Clean Air Campaign at Georgia College that rewards registered commuters with cash, gift cards, and other prizes

 - Take a Break from the Exhaust – an employee competition from the South Carolina Department of Health and Environmental Control that tracks voluntary actions to reduce vehicle miles traveled and pollution to encourage employees to use alternative transportation

 Park-and-ride lots are strategically located near roads widely used by commuters and are often near transit stations.
 Park-and-ride lots are convenient places to meet rideshare partners or switch transportation modes to mass transit.
 Public transportation planners can help commuters take advantage of park-and-ride lots by making information easy to access online.
-For example, San Francisco's 511 website provides interactive maps of park-and-ride lots and a list of park-and-ride lots with information about bike racks and transit connections.
+For example, Metropolitan Washington’s Commuter Connections website provides interactive maps of park-and-ride lots and a list of park-and-ride lots with information about bike racks and transit connections.
 "Kiss-and-ride" lots also give commuters the option to catch a ride to the transit station in a friend or family member's vehicle.